The Oven of Akhnai

-The Oven of Akhnai is a Talmudic story found in Bava Metzia 59a-b which is set around the early 2nd century CE.
+The Oven of Akhnai is an aggadic story found in the Talmud at Bava Metzia 59a-b.
 The story concerns a debate which was held over the halakhic status of a new type of oven.
 In the course of the rabbinic disagreement, the story expresses differing views of the nature of law and authority, concerns over a fractured and divisive community, and the issue of harming another person through words and actions.

 Story

-The story according to the Talmud goes as follows:

 A new type of oven is brought before the Sanhedrin.
 The rabbis debate whether or not this oven is susceptible to ritual impurity.
-Rabbi Eliezer ben Hurcanus argues that the oven is ritually pure, while the other rabbis, including the nasi Rabban Gamaliel, argue that the oven is impure.
-When none of Rabbi Eliezer's arguments convince his colleagues, he says that if he's right, the trees will give him a sign.
+Rabbi Eliezer ben Hyrcanus argues that the oven is ritually pure, while the other rabbis, including the nasi Rabban Gamaliel, argue that the oven is impure.
+When none of Rabbi Eliezer's arguments convince his colleagues, he says that if he is right, the trees will give him a sign.
 At this point, the tree leaps from the ground and moves far away.

 The other rabbis tell Rabbi Eliezer that the movement of the tree was not evidence of what he was arguing.
-Rabbi Eliezer then says if the halacha is according to him, an irrigation canal will give them a sign.
+Rabbi Eliezer then says if the halakha is according to him, an irrigation canal will give them a sign.
 The canal begins to flow backwards, but again the other rabbis are not convinced.
 Rabbi Eliezer cries out, "If the halakha is in accordance with my opinion, the walls of the study hall will prove it."
 The walls of the study hall begin to fall, but are then scolded by Rabbi Joshua ben Hananiah who reprimands the walls for interfering in a debate among scholars.
 Out of respect for Rabbi Joshua, they do not continue to fall, but out of respect for Rabbi Eliezer, they do not return to their original places.